-Support and resistance are highlighted with horizontal or angled lines, called trendlines.
+Support and resistance are highlighted with horizontal or angled lines, called "trendlines."
 If the price stalls and reverses in the same price area on two different occasions in succession, then a horizontal line is drawn to show that the market is struggling to move past that area.

 In an uptrend, the price makes higher highs and higher lows.
-In a downtrend the price makes lower lows and lower highs.
+In a downtrend, the price makes lower lows and lower highs.
 Connect the highs and lows during a trend.
-Then, extend that line out to the right to see where the price may potentially find support or resistance in the future.
+Then extend that line out to the right to see where the price may potentially find support or resistance in the future.

-Major and Minor Support and Resistnace
+Major and Minor Support and Resistance Levels

-Minor support and resistance levels are expected to be broken.
+Minor support and resistance levels don't hold up.
 For example, if the price is trending lower, it will make a low, then bounce, and then start to drop again.
-That low can be marked as a minor support area since the price did stall out and bounce off that level.
+That low can be marked as a minor support area, because the price did stall out and bounce off that level.
 But since the trend is down, the price is likely to eventually fall through that minor support level without much problem.

 Trading Based on Support and Resistance

 It helps to isolate a longer-term trend, even when trading a range or chart pattern.
 The trend provides guidance on the direction to trade in.
 For example, if the trend is down but then a range develops, preference should be given to short-selling at range resistance instead of buying at range support.
 The downtrend lets us know that going short has a better probability of producing a profit than buying.
-If the trend is up and then a triangle pattern develops, favor buying near support of the triangle pattern.
+If the trend is up, and then a triangle pattern develops, favor buying near support of the triangle pattern.

 Buying near support or selling near resistance can pay off, but there is no assurance that the support or resistance will hold.
 Therefore, consider waiting for some confirmation that the market is still respecting that area.